 Each instructor is required to have the approval of the executive director.
-Such approval will be based upon the recommendation of a current commander and the submission on a prescribed form of a statement of qualifications for each subject or subjects for which approval is sought.
+Such approval will be based upon the submission, on a prescribed form, of a statement of qualifications for each subject or subjects for which approval is sought.

 (A) Minimum qualifications for unit instructor.